eclipse-sw360/sw360.website/content/en/docs/Developers/Dev-Releasing-SW360.md

+---
+title: "Release and Versioning"
+linkTitle: "Release and Versioning"
+weight: 10
-# General: Our Versioning and Release Principles
+description: "Our Versioning and Release Principles"
+---

 We have the following main principles for versioning and releases.
 We consider [semantic versioning](http://semver.org/):